 The Board of UKC, as the ultimate parent undertaking, directs and has responsibility for all activities of the Group.
-The Board of UKC consists of five shipowner Directors.
-They are drawn principally from the shipowner Members, three specialist Directors and two Managers with executive responsibilities.
+The Board of UKC consists of four shipowner Directors, three specialist Directors and two Managers with executive responsibilities.

 The Board has outsourced the day to day management of the Group to a third party, Thomas Miller P&I Ltd (Thomas Miller (Bermuda) Ltd for UKB and Thomas Miller B.V. for UKNV), or "the Managers".